 Once everything is unloaded into your new home, you may feel frustrated by the stacks of boxes surrounding you but the unpacking is the last thing to do.
 It is always better to start unpacking the next day after unloading.
 Remember that you don't have to unpack all boxes in one day.

-First unpack the boxes that are needed right away.
+First, unpack the boxes that are needed right away.
 Food, bathroom essentials and clothes may be on top of your list.
 Hook up all major appliances, such as the refrigerator, dishwasher, washer and dryer, if it hasn't been hooked up already.
 If you have gas appliances, such as dryer and stove, it is recommended to call a professional.
-Inappropriate hook-up of gas appliances may result in gas leak.
+Inappropriate hook-up of gas appliances may result in a gas leak.

-It is always a good idea to unpack the things for kitchen, especially if there are children in the household to avoid problems with meals.
+It is always a good idea to unpack the things for the kitchen, especially if there are children in the household to avoid problems with meals.
 It's easier to wipe down shelves before placing your belongings.
 Plan where to place certain items.
 For example, put all dishes and glassware in the cupboards above your dishwasher, coffee cups above the coffee pot and so on.
 Deciding what goes where before unpacking will save you lots of time in the long run.
 Items that you won't use immediately can be set aside for some time and unpacked later.